Skip to content

 The ski resort "The Remarkables" is located around 20 km outside of Queenstown and is named after the Remarkables mountain range, which is clearly visible from the town.
 The area's four chairlifts (that's quite a lot for New Zealand!) open up good terrain for freeriding, which is why it can get quite crowded on a good day.

-In addition to the freeride runs, the ski area also offers two(!) fun parks: a classic park with mostly two jump lines and a few obstacles and the Burton "The Stash" Park with natural obstacles mostly made of wood.
+In addition to the freeride runs, the ski resort also offers two(!) fun parks: a classic park with mostly two jump lines and a few obstacles and the Burton "The Stash" Park with natural obstacles mostly made of wood.
 The central building with cafe, ticket office etc. was renovated for the 2015 season.
 2015 day tickets cost a whopping 104 NZD!
 Due to its proximity to touristy Queenstown, you will meet more classic ski tourists from Asia and Australia in the Remarkables than perhaps in the Clubfields.
 But many good locals also appreciate the in-bounds freeride runs.
 The runs are controlled and approved by the ski patrol.
 Most lines can be reached on foot via short ascents.
 The necessary bootpacks are also set up by the ski patrol.
 Queenstown local Pete Oswlad says of his home mountain: "Remarks is a little known freeride Mecca!
 While freeriders battle for fresh tracks at other NZ resorts with a freeride reputation, I smash fresh powder by myself for days after any storm with endless dreamy steep cliff laden runs with just short walks from lift access".

-Perhaps the most famous variants can be found in the so-called "Alta Chutes".
+Perhaps the most famous variations can be found in the so-called "Alta Chutes".
 These are relatively steep chutes that lead to Lake Alta after a climb from the top station of the Shadow Basin Lift.
 The final runs of the NZ Open have often been held here.
 If you have the chance to be in the Remarkables at the time when the Freeride Open takes place, you shouldn't miss the contest (expected dates in 2015: September 1 to 6).
 Whether you're a rider or a spectator: the atmosphere is good, there will be barbecues and beer and some of the young Kiwis are sure to amaze you with crazy lines, often commented on by New Zealand freeskiing greats such as Sam Smoothy You can see for yourself in the video of the 2014 competition).

 Piste map

 If the snow conditions are right, the Homeward Run is probably one of the most rewarding options in the region.
-Also from the Shadow Basin lift, a long traverse takes you to the entrance to a huge open area by New Zealand standards, which ends at the road to the ski area.
-You can then take the ski area shuttle bus or hitch a ride back to the lifts.
+Also from the Shadow Basin lift, a long traverse takes you to the entrance to a huge open area by New Zealand standards, which ends at the road to the ski resort.
+You can then take the ski resort shuttle bus or hitch a ride back to the lifts.
 If you like touring skiing, you can also use the Remarkables as a starting point for tours of varying degrees of difficulty.
 Immediately after the top station of the Sugar Bowl lift, you reach an area behind the actual ski area via the ridge where there are opportunities for various short tours.
 The tour to the striking summit of the Single Cone is a challenging alpine tour.
 The descent is also challenging and includes serious sections where a fall would have serious consequences.

 Coronet Peak

 A 20-minute drive from Queenstown is the ski resort "Coronet Peak" .
 With a difference in altitude of almost 500 meters and three chairlifts, Coronet is one of the larger ski resorts in New Zealand.
-Alpine ski teams from Europe can often be found training at the only T-bar lift in the ski area.
+Alpine ski teams from Europe can often be found training at the only T-bar lift in the ski resort.
 All in all, however, Coronet is a family ski resort focused on alpine skiing, which is also relatively snow-sure thanks to the largest artificial snow system in New Zealand.

 Even if the ski resort is not famous for this, there are still some rewarding freeride variants, which are also checked and approved by patrollers, as is customary in New Zealand.
 Coronet is known beyond the borders of Queenstown for its night skiing.
 This always takes place on Fridays and Saturdays between 16:00 and 21:00.
 However, these evenings can hardly be compared with European night skiing.
 The slopes may not be floodlit like a FIS night slalom, but the atmosphere is much cooler and the crowd is younger.
 Many Queenstown locals use the night ski to "warm up" for the party night in the city.
 Don't imagine crowds of people drinking mixed drinks with dubious names and bawling to bad pop techno.
 Like many things in NZ, the whole thing is a little more relaxed.
 The DJs play relaxed electronic music, there are drinks and food offers (in 2014 a pizza cost less than NZD 10 and a Corona was available for NZD 5) and skiing is still the main focus.
 People simply have a few drinks between runs to cool music.
 You could also enjoy this in Europe.